-In addition to serving on advisory councils of Lincoln Center and Princeton University, Christen is also grateful for her relationships with Children’s Rights, an organization that brings class action lawsuits to improve foster care systems throughout the country, and 100cameras, an organization that works with children who have experienced traumatic events to help them process and tell their stories through photography in a way that impacts how they view themselves and their roles within their communities.
+In addition to serving on advisory councils of Lincoln Center and Princeton University, Christen is also grateful for her relationships with Children’s Rights, an organization that uses advocacy and legal action to hold governments accountable for child welfare systems throughout the country, and 100cameras, an organization that works with children who have faced challenging experiences to help them process and tell their stories through photography in a way that impacts how they view themselves and their roles in their communities.

 At McDermott, Christen has been thrilled to find a team with not only unparalleled substantive expertise, but who also deeply values community engagements such as these.

 Lincoln Center – Professional Advisors Council Member